ShenZp97/aims_drone_control/README.md

 # AIMS Drone Control
 This repository contains drone control code.
 Webots is used as the simulation.
 The code for real-world experiments via PX4 is also provided.
 This repo containts a LQR controller and a NMPC controller.

 For trajectory tracking, NMPC is used.
 Otherwise, LQR is used.
+Note: for the current version, NMPC is always used.
+But LQR is implemented already.

+This is mainly developed by [Zhipeng Shen](https://shenzp97.github.io/ZhipengSHEN/).

 # Acknowledgements
 The LQR controller is based on [CMU Optimal Control Lecture 15 ](https://youtu.be/AxmE2uTPglg?si=Tl6ZeRqFqFjlo2Ys).